On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Introduction

 The paper is structured as follows: in Section~\ref{sec:big_ct} we write up all the needed renormalization constants, the fermion self-energy decomposition, and specify the choice of renormalization conditions.
 In Section~\ref{sec:big_income} we find that at 1-loop there are mass structures related to field and mass counterterms.
 After considering UV and gauge properties related with these structures we make a definition of off-diagonal mass and anti-hermitian part of field renormalization counterterms.~These definitions are model independent and are written in terms of self-energies.~The section is concluded by a discussion on the 1-loop rotation and mixing matrix counterterm.
 In Section~\ref{sec:big_examples} we introduce the Grimus-Neufeld model and provide computations of quark, charged lepton, and neutrino counterterms as well as comparisons to existing literature.
 In Section~\ref{sec:big_conclusions} we give our conclusions.
+In Appendix~\ref{sec:beyond_1loop} we extend the scheme beyond 1-loop.